Water Ingress

 2. As the air chamber has to be open to the atmosphere it is likely that water will be present in the air chamber.
 Having said this, there are steps you should take to ensure that the amount of dirt and water within the air chamber is kept to a minimum.
 This is because water in the air chamber can rust the spring, causing damage to the internal boot.
 If this occurs, water will transfer freely from air chamber to caliper, leading to caliper failure.

 Always place bungs in the top breather holes of the air chamber (1) and unblock the lowest breather hole to allow the water to drain out (2).
 It is the failure to carry out (2) that allows water and corrosion to build within the air chamber (3).
+If necessary use a 6mm drill bit to clear the hole.
+If, on clearing the hole, a lot of water drains out then we would recommend replacing the air chamber.

 Once you have checked the bungs, examine the pushrod and the inner part of the seal for any damage or evidence of water entry through the boot.
 It is difficult to see fully inside the boot, but a torch will help.
 Remember, if the pushrod shows signs of corrosion (after wiping away any grease), boot damage is the likely cause.